Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Dual Wielding**

-    When you use the Attack action and attack with a one-handed weapon with the light property, you can use a bonus action to attack with a hand crossbow you are holding.
+    When you make the extra attack of the Light weapon property, you can add your Ability Modifier to the damage of the extra attack if that attack is with a crossbow that has the Light property.

 ---